Stevenson College

 - Upper-division students help entering students succeed by participating in the Writing Assistants Program.

-- There are ample opportunities for involvement in organizations unique to the college: Stevenson Student Council, Multicultural Awareness Club, Path to a Greener Stevenson.
+- There are ample opportunities for involvement in organizations unique to the college: Stevenson Student Council, Stevenson Community Garden, and Stevenson Leadership & Activities Center.

 - Housing themes and special interest communities at Stevenson include Social Justice and the Rosa Parks African American Theme House (R.PAATH).